Package 'sprtt'

 d

-a number indicating the specified effect size (Cohen's d)
+a number indicating the specified (expected) effect size (Cohen's d)

 alpha